Active Directory Security

 Have a Secure Configuration Implement and enforce group policies for AD management.
 Deploy privileged access management (PAM) for strict oversight of privileged accounts.

-Implement Monitoring and Auditing Enhance your AD security with real-time monitoring, detailed change logs for troubleshooting, and robust auditing tools for compliance and risk assessment.
+Implement Monitoring and Auditing Enhance your Active Directory security with real-time monitoring, detailed change logs for troubleshooting, and robust auditing tools for compliance and risk assessment.

 Adhere to Industry-Standard Administrator Practices Use role-based access control (RBAC) for permission alignment, adhere to the least privilege principle to minimize security risks, and utilize multi-factor authentication (MFA) for strengthened user authentication.